deathlesz/habit-tracker/docs/architecture.md

 The project is to be developed with onion architecture.
 The application is cut into layers, specifically:
 - Business entity layer - contains information about business entities;
-- Logic layer - holds logic and operates on business entities;
+- Application layer - holds logic and operates on business entities;
 - Infrastructure layer - contains two interfaces:
     1. Driving adaptor - for requests; data flows from user to application core;
     1. Driven adaptor - for application working; data flows from application core to external services;